GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 Removing a connection can be useful when you want to assess the impact of your product system without a particular process, e.g. "printing wiring board" in the example, or more broadly, without considering a specific phase like the "use phase" of a product.

->_**Note:**_ In previous version, we also allowed to "hide" the supply chain.
+>_**Note:**_ In a previous version, we also allowed to "hide" the supply chain.
 However with openLCA 2.6.1 this got removed for clarity.

 **This was a glimpse of how you can use the model graph.
 See below for more details:**